male55999/CybersecurityLesson/Booking system/Phase 4/README.md

 | &nbsp;❌&nbsp; | Is there an interface or process for users to request the deletion of their personal data? |
 | &nbsp;❌&nbsp; | Can users withdraw their consent for data processing? |

+(No options for users to request, download, or delete their data.)

 ---

 | **Result** | **Documentation and communication** |